Shirley Collins: Albion Country and Etchingham Steam Bands

 Collins married her second husband Ashley Hutchings in 1971.
 He left Steeleye Span that year and he and Collins assembled the first incarnation of the Albion Country Band to accompany her on the 1971 album No Roses, with a total of 27 musicians participating over numerous sessions.
 Collins also provided guest vocals on the Hutchings project Morris On in 1972.
 Following the breakup of a later version of the Albion Country band in 1973 (shortly after recording the album Battle of the Field) the couple created the all acoustic Etchingham Steam Band with Terry Potter, Ian Holder and Vic Gammon, in 1974.

 The couple were living in Etchingham at the time and the decision to eschew electricity was inspired by the Three-Day Week.
 The Etchingham's repertoire was drawn from the traditional music of Sussex.
 The only recording by the band available at the time appeared on the 1974 compilation album A Favourite Garland, although Terry Potter and Ian Holder (as well as Simon Nicol and Roger Swallow, formerly of the Albion Country Band) appear on some tracks on Adieu to Old England, a Collins album also released in 1974 (and produced by Ashley Hutchings).
 Live recordings of the Etchingham Steam Band from 1974 and 1975 were released on a self-titled CD in 1995.

 A largely new group of musicians (with some participation from Etchingham Steam Band members) was assembled for two 1976 releases: the Morris On follow up Son of Morris On (with Collins again providing vocals); and the newly recorded tracks for the Shirley and Dolly Collins album Amaranth (half of which was a reissue of the side-long suite of songs from Anthems in Eden).
 The involvement of Philip Pickett and John Sothcott in these recordings saw a return to the use of early music instruments.
 The bulk of the musicians became The Albion Dance Band, performing traditional material on a mixture of modern (electric) and early music instruments, with Collins on vocals.
-They recorded the album The Prospect Before Us and a BBC session in 1976, with a single ("Hopping Down in Kent") released that year and the album following in 1977.
+They recorded the album The Prospect Before Us and a BBC session in 1976, with a single ("Hopping Down in Kent", Roud 1715) released that year and the album following in 1977.
 Live recordings from this period were released on the CD Dancing Days are Here Again in 2007.